-For many people, writing a Will has always been at the back of their minds, but for some, the current situation has brought home the importance of finally getting it done.
+For many people, writing a Will has always been at the back of their minds, but for some, the pandemic has brought home the importance of finally getting it done.
 We are here for you and will do our upmost to make the process as easy as we can, offering guidance and support if you need it.

 What to do next